Tributes pour in for new Twins Hall of Famers Tony Oliva and Jim Kaat

 "It's been an emotional 24 hours.
 This is a family," St. Peter said.
 "It means the world to our organization, to our employees, and obviously to our fans."

 To the game of baseball, actually.
-Kaat, the Twins' all-time leader in wins, losses and innings pitched, said he had received congratulations from Hall of Famers Dennis Eckersley, Johnny Bench and Pete Rose.
+Kaat, the Twins' franchise leader in wins, losses and innings pitched, said he had received congratulations from Hit King Pete Rose and Hall of Famers Dennis Eckersley and Johnny Bench.
 The messages that Oliva, a three-time batting champion and 1964 AL Rookie of the Year, had listened to so far included cheers from Jim Palmer and Paul Molitor, the latter of whom sat nearby with Jack Morris, a couple of Minnesotans excited to welcome Kaat and Oliva to their exclusive fraternity.

 They are not so sure about how the game is played today.
 Asked what kind of player a 25-year-old Tony Oliva would be in 2022 — to which former Twins catcher Tim Laudner piped up from the crowd: "Rich!" — Kaat volunteered, "I can't imagine Tony being into launch angle and exit velocity.
 What was so good about Tony is, a pitcher would get him 0-and-2, and we'd say, 'He doesn't know it, but he's in trouble.'
 Because Tony in Cuba used to hit big wadded-up papers that broke off like breaking balls."